influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/language/side-effects.md

     weight: 90
 ---

+> **Note:** This document is a living document and may not represent the current implementation of Flux.

 Side effects can occur in one of two ways.

-1. By reassigning builtin options
+1. By reassigning built-in options
 2. By calling a function that produces side effects

 A function produces side effects when it is explicitly declared to have side effects or when it calls a function that itself produces side effects.